 - When applied to the skin, kelp's mucilaginous qualities (what gives kelp and other seaweeds that slick, slippery texture in the water) are soothing, protective, and softening.

 - Kelp grows naturally, and quickly, along Alaska's many rocky and nutrient-rich seashores.
 At the peak of summer's daylight kelp can grow a foot per day.
 Requiring no input of fertilizers or arable land, it's a remarkably renewable resource with next to no ecological footprint.

-The ways in which kelp can nourish and care for our bodies extend far into the worlds of culinary and skincare delight.
+The ways in which kelp can nourish and care for our bodies extend far into and beyond the worlds of culinary and skincare delight.